mrpaulandrew/procfwk/docs/storedprocedures.md

 __Role:__ Called early on in the parent [pipeline](/procfwk/pipelines) this procedure serves two purposes.
 Firstly, to perform a series on basic checks against the database metadata ensuring key conditions are met before Data Factory starts a new execution.
 See [metadata integrity checks](/procfwk/metadataintegritychecks) for more details.

-Secondly, in the event of an external platform failure where the framework is left in an unexecpted state.
+Secondly, in the event of an external platform failure where the framework is left in an unexpected state.
 This procedure queries the current execution [table](/procfwk/tables) and returns values to Data Factory so a [clean up](/procfwk/prevruncleanup) routine can take place as part of the parent [pipeline](/procfwk/pipelines) execution.

 ___

-## CreateNewExecution
+### CreateNewExecution

 __Schema:__ procfwk